DIma-Kush/angular-js-exam-project/INSTRUCTIONS.md

 ### Program overview:
 This program allows user to add, edit delete, sort some list of music that can arrive from server.
+To type image example, paste in corresponding input this: "img/albums/selena.jpg"

 ### Program specification:
 - Controllers/models.
 In this app we are using model hierarchy based on scopes.